risevest/octonet/docs/AMQP.md

     @inject(WALLET_TAG) private walletRepo: IFundWallet;

-    @command('wallet.fund') //listens on topic = WALLET_FUND
+    //listens on event = WALLET_FUND
+    @command('wallet.fund')
     executeWalletFunding(amount: number): void {
         this.walletRepo.fund(amount);
     }

-    @command('wallet.withdraw') //listens on topic = WALLET_WITHDRAW
+    //listens on event = WALLET_WITHDRAW
+    @command('wallet.withdraw')
     eexecuteWalletWithdrawal(amount): void {
         this.walletRepo.withdraw(amount);
     }
 }
 ```

 **@command** takes a string input.
-That string is capitalized and all '.' are converted to '_'. e,g `wallet.withdraw.user` becomes `WALLET_WITHDRAW_USER`
+That string is capitalized and all '.' are converted to '\_'. e,g `wallet.withdraw.user` becomes `WALLET_WITHDRAW_USER`

 The manager listens on this queue.

 ### Step 5: Creating group middleware and handler middleware

 A middleware is a function that receives data from the stream, does some processes and and returns the updated data which would be used by the next middleware or the final handler function.

 We have 2 types of middleware

 - **Handler middleware**: These functions run before the handler they are specified in.
 Then handler function will be run only after all middleware are run.
 - **Group middleware:** These middle are common to all handlers in a class and will run before all the handler middleware.

 The order in which the function are run are

 ```
 groupMiddleware -> handlerMiddleware -> Handler
 ```